Microsoft Launches a New Office App for Android and iOS

-Microsoft has released a new, unified Office app for mobile.
-Office brings together the core Microsoft Office apps of Word, Excel, and PowerPoint into one app.
-And it’s now available to try for free in public preview on both Android and iOS.
+Microsoft has released a new, unified Office app for Android and iOS.
+Office brings together the core Microsoft Office apps of Word, Excel, and PowerPoint into one unified mobile app.
+And it’s now available for everyone to use on both Android and iOS.

 Microsoft is synonymous with PCs.
-This is because Windows is by far the most popular desktop operating system.
+This is because Windows (developed by the genius of Bill Gates ) is by far the most popular desktop operating system.
 And Microsoft’s failure to compete with Android and iOS in the mobile sector only solidified that connection.

-However, in recent years, Microsoft has made a concerted effort to become more mobile-friendly.
+However, in recent years, Microsoft has made an effort to become more mobile-friendly.
 The company now happily releases apps for Android and iOS, including mobile versions of Word, Excel, and PowerPoint.
-And now it’s combining all three.
+And now it has combined all three into one unified app.

 Anyone who has already used any of these Office apps will recognize them immediately.
 It’s just that Microsoft has squeezed them into a single app.
 This means you get to enjoy an integrated experience, while also gaining some mobile-centric features.

 Combining its existing apps into one “brings all of your Office documents together in one place, reduces the need to switch between multiple apps, and significantly reduces the amount of space used on your phone compared to multiple installed apps.”